Book: The pocket guide to action by Kyle Eschenroeder

 How to act

-- Watch out to not aim too big, that leads to inaction and justifies failure.
+- Watch out to not aim too big, which leads to inaction and justifies failure.

 - Instead of asking “why” ask “why not”.